Celebration Theatre: History

 Celebration Theatre was founded in 1982 by Charles Rowland, who leased a storefront in the Silver Lake area of Los Angeles, to start a company dedicated to producing gay-themed material.

 In 1993, Robert Schrock took over as artistic director and moved the company to a 99-seat Equity waiver space in West Hollywood.
 After 6 years of service, Schrock resigned from the position on April 1, 1999.
 Since then, the theatre has seen numerous individuals assume its role of artistic director.
 In June of 1999, Celebration Theatre announced that Richard Israel from the West Coast Ensemble Theatre would serve as its artistic director.

-From December 2000 to 2005, the role was filled by Derek Charles Livingston.
+From December 2000 to 2005, the role of artistic director was filled by Derek Charles Livingston.
 In 2005, it was passed onto Michael Matthews who held on to the position until 2008.
 In 2008, Michael A. Shepperd became artistic director.
 In August of 2011, the theatre announced that its associate artistic director, John Michael Beck would succeed Shepperd as artistic director.
 By early January 2013, the theatre announced that Matthews and Shepperd would return as co-artistic directors.
 In May 2021, the Board of Directors at Celebration Theatre terminated Shepperd following allegations of sexual misconduct which were raised by an actor who had a role in one of Shepperd's productions.

 As of September 2023, the artistic director position is held by Brittney S. Wheeler, alongside Nathan Frizzell who is its associate artistic director.

-In the 2023-2024 season, it operated as a guest resident at the Los Angeles LGBT Center.
+In the 2023-2024 season, the theatre operated as a guest resident at the Los Angeles LGBT Center.